GreenRaccoon23/snapzip/README.md

 ^ This command will compress the first file, uncompress the second, uncompress and untar the third, and create a `.tar.sz` archive of the fourth.

-Also, `sz` will **never** overwrite another file; whenever it creates a new file, if another one exists with the same name, it will rename the new file automatically.
+Also, `sz` will **never** overwrite another file; whenever it creates a new file, if another one exists with the same name, it will rename the new one automatically.
 For example, when running:

     sz file.apk